GoodShifter/goodshifter-website-jekyll/en/_pages/2023-05-16-goodshifter-needs-your-help.md

 lang-ref: survey
 slug: goodshifter-needs-your-help
 permalink: en/goodshifter-needs-your-help
-title: GoodShifter needs your help!
-Discover our concept and fill in our survey!
+title: "GoodShifter needs your help!
+Fill in our survey and discover what the app. "
-description: GoodShifter is a mobile application that aims to facilitate food and hygiene shopping.
-It helps you choose your products better and improve their impact on your health and the environment.
+description: GoodShifter is a grocery shopping assistant app that will provide its users with an assessment of the impact of their buying habits on their health and on the planet, and recommend more suitable products.
-image: assets/images/uploads/goodshifter-logo-v2-light-shadow-square-pink.png
+image: /assets/images/uploads/iamgemarchesurvey.jpg
 date: 2023-05-16T22:00:00.000Z
 comments: false
 layout: full_page